juristr/juristr.github.com/_drafts/ng2-getting-started-for-beginners.md

 class PersonComponent {
 	people;
 	constructor(private personService: PersonService) {
+		// DI in all it's beauty, just provide TS type annotation and Angular will handle the rest
-		// TypeScript will automatically add personService to this class }
+		// like adding the reference of personService to the class
+		// no need for "this.personService = personService;"
+	}

 	ngOnInit() {